Integrable atomtronic interferometry

 Around a decade ago \cite{santos} a class of models was identified for physical realization of an interferometer, using dipolar atoms.
 The Hamiltonian governing the time evolution of the system is a generalized Bose-Hubbard model on four sites, with closed boundary conditions and long-ranged interactions.
 We begin by pinpointing a set of {\it integrable} couplings for the Hamiltonian.
 That is, choices of parameters for which there are four conserved operators, equal to the number of degrees of freedom.
 The property of integrability has two significant impacts: (i) integrable systems have unique properties, such as Poisson distribution in energy level statistics \cite{poil}, absence of chaotic behaviors \cite{lea}, and non-standard thermal equilibration \cite{cala}.
 The quantum Newton cradle \cite{newton} provided experimental verification of the latter; (ii) mathematically, integrability facilitates tractable, closed-form formulae to describe the physics.

 In our study we utilize the conserved operators of the integrable system to guide the design of measurement protocols for interferometric tasks (see Fig. \ref{fig:one}).
 Our results are applicable in a particular regime, designated as {\it resonant tunneling}, whereby the energy levels separate into distinct bands.
 Through an effective Hamiltonian approach, the entire energy spectrum and structure of eigenstates becomes explicit for resonant tunneling.
-Moreover, the behavior system is clear in quantum information theoretic terms.
+Moreover, the system's behavior is clear in quantum information theoretic terms.
 The interferometer is equivalent to a system of two {\it hybrid qudits} \cite{sanders}, and the time-evolution of states is equivalent to the operation of a {\it controlled-phase} gate \cite{muthu,bren}.
-We describe proof of principle examples of high-fidelity measurement protocols to identify and produce certain NOON states \cite{pezze,rosetta,pryde,mitchell,resch}.
+We describe proof of principle examples of high-fidelity measurement protocols to identify and produce certain NOON states \cite{pezze,rosetta,pryde,mitchell,resch}, We also provide a physical-feasibility analysis of the system with first-principles calculations of the Hamiltonian parameters within an explicit Bose-atom setup (see Supplemental Material A).

 \textit{The model.}-- An extended Bose-Hubbard Hamiltonian on a square plaquette has the form \cite{bar,lah}

 where $\{a_j,\,a_j^\dagger:j=1,2,3,4\}$ are canonical boson annihilation and creation operators, $U_0$ characterizes the short-range interactions between bosons at the same site, $U_{ij}=U_{ji}$ accounts for long-range (e.g. dipole-dipole) interactions between sites, and $J$ represents the tunneling strength between neighboring sites.
 The Hamiltonian commutes with the total particle number $N=N_1+N_2+N_3+N_4$ where $N_j=a_j^\dagger a_j$.
 Moreover, the Hamiltonian is integrable when $U_{13}=U_{24}=U_0$ and $U_{12}=U_{14}=U_{23}=U_{34}$.
 It acquires two additional conserved operators